 If your business operates on larger projects, it’s one thing to have a post-mortem at its completion to internally discuss what went great, what went wrong, and how to fix it from your perspective.
 That conversation can be dramatically improved when driven by real feedback from the client’s perspective.

 As a business grows, leaders naturally step into leadership roles.
-Often, that means stepping away from client-facing roles, which can lead to a dangerous disconnect where the leaders of a business no longer understand the customers.
+Often, that means stepping away from client-facing roles, which can lead to a dangerous disconnect where the business leaders no longer understand the customers.
 Either find ways to get closer to your customers, or empower the people in sales and customer service roles – the client-facing roles – to collect and bring feedback and ideas to your leadership team.

 Of course, even the best customer feedback systems and the best slide decks from your management team about the importance of that feedback will fall flat if it’s not acted upon.

-The key to delivering a perfect experience and a perfect message at the right time at the right price point is understanding exactly what that means not for you, but for your customer.
+The key to delivering a perfect experience and a perfect message at the right time at the right price point is understanding exactly what that means not for you, but your customer.

 Taking action is what elevates you from a collector to an adapter, and sets your business to become a visionary.